openfacers/openfacers/about.md

 tags: [open faced sandwiches, open facers, openfacers, open sandwich, open sandwich recipes]
 ---

-**It's time to stop being close-minded when it comes to sandwiches.** Welcome to the world's first open-sourced, open-faced sandwiches: by the people, for the people.
+**It's time to stop being close-minded when it comes to sandwiches.** Welcome to the world's first open-sourced, open-faced sandwich site: by the people, for the people.

 #Photography